Orange Knowledge Programme

 Our Orange Knowledge Programme Short Course scholarships application window (round 3), which normally opens on 2 September for applicants, remains closed for the moment.
 All preparatory actions are put on hold.

 Our partner and funder, the Ministry of Foreign Affairs, has asked to make some programme adjustments, to create more focus and impact for the remaining programme period.
 We are in close contact with the ministry on these desired programme adaptations and the implications they might have for the Orange Knowledge Programme.

-We trust that the full range of adaptations will become clear in the course of September.
-Please check our website and the website of the institute where you want to study regularly from then on.
+We trust that the full range of adaptations will soon become clear.
+Please check our website and the website of the institution where you want to study regularly from then on.
 We thank you for your flexibility and understanding.

 About this scholarship